DavidSouther/sat_solver/slides/slides.md

   * 46,080 < 100,000
 * 20% feels like it might actually be pretty good?
 * Do other scenarios even have 100% coverage possible?
+* Anyway, we need to get to a million users in the near future
 * Let's write an analysis pass!

 ---